herberteuler/selda/README.md

 * Install `libpq-dev` from your package manager.
     This is required to build the PostgreSQL backend.
-* Make sure you're running a cabal version that supports v2-style commands.
+* Make sure you're running a cabal version that supports v2-style commands and Cabal specification 2.2.
 * Familiarise yourself with the various targets in the makefile.
     The dependencies between Selda, the backends and the tests are slightly complex, so straight-up cabal is too quirky for day to day hacking.